igorkasyanchuk/rails_live/README.md

 # Rails Live Stream

 Watch application activities in **real-time** using them gem.
-Live stream of all servers events which you want to monitor.
+Live stream for all events which you want to monitor.

+Use tags, categories, custom message and even user.
+Get better picture of what happening on server.

 ## Demo